jbarcosdev/jbarcosdev/README.md

 Hi, my name is Jose Barcos! 👋🏻

 I'm a Fullstack software developer and Software Architect.
-Currently, I'm working as a Software Architect for a software company based in Ecuador

-As a software architect, I’m responsible for the design of enterprise level applications using Node.js and Typescript with DDD, and working with microservices and serverless technologies.
+I have more than 4 years of professional experirience.
+In the last 2 years, I've been responsible for the design of enterprise level applications using Node.js and Typescript with DDD, and working with microservices and serverless technologies.

 ### Skills
 <p align="left">